 For example, if you are paying £300 a month & have a year left on your lease, you would need to pay £1,800 to cancel your agreement early.

 If you can no longer afford your monthly rentals, get in touch with us so we can help.
 We can also provide you with a no-obligation quote for your termination fee, giving you time to consider your options & decide if cancelling is the best thing for you financially.

 Returning A Lease Car Late

 The leasing company will contact you before your agreement ends to book a time & place for collection.
 That way, you don't need to worry about bringing the car back yourself.

 However, if for some reason you miss the arranged collection date & the car can't be picked up, you may be charged a late fee.
 This will be outlined in your contract or you can discuss the charges with your Account Manager.

 Can I Extend My Contract?

 If your lease is ending but you are still enjoying the car, contact the lease company.
 They might extend the term, but this is not guaranteed.
 You will not be able to begin a new deal on the car you are already driving – in this case, you would have to choose a new car & start a separate agreement.

 When your lease ends & you make your final rental payment, you can start another contract with a brand-new car of your choice.
 Whether you're looking for an Audi, Mercedes-Benz or Citroën, we're sure to have the vehicle you want at a great price.
-Check out all our latest lease deals & find the best value today on your next car.
+Check out all our latest special offers & find the best value today on your next car.